 - Vetted by leading expert consultants

 - Filmed on-site for quality production value

-(Editor’s note: if you don’t already belong to MedBridge, I recently joined and LOVE it!
+(Editor’s note: if you don’t already belong to MedBridge, I *LOVE* it!
 Please use the code nonclinicalPT if you decide to join MedBridge, and you’ll support TNCPT!
 Thanks!)

 How does MedRehabWeb work?

 MedRehabWeb is another option, but with a more unique set-up.
 They are essentially a platform for you to advertise and upload (for a fee) a course that you have created, which can then be purchased and accessed by other healthcare professionals.

 Unlike the other companies listed above, MedRehabWeb does not necessarily sponsor the course, they simply provide a platform.